GitJuski/Linux-servers/h6-GJ(In progress).md

 ### CRM

 I started this at 3:30 PM.
-First I made my way back to the publicwsgi, activated the venv and then made my way to the dir where manage.py was.
+First, I made my way back to the publicwsgi, activated the venv and then made my way to the dir where manage.py was.

 ![39](Screenshots/6/39.png)